blittable/rustup/README.md

 git checkout nook
 ```

-2) Read the readme for the lesson and fix the code (on your branch)  The 'master' branch lesson, normally, will not compile.
+2) Read the README for the lesson and fix the code (on your branch)  The 'master' branch lesson, normally, will not compile.
 It has some placeholders like 'xxxxxx' that need to be replaced.
 That's a part of the lesson.

 All of the lessons are command-line applications.
-So, you run it, and it outputs something.
+So, it runs, and it outputs something.
 If something is confusing, ask in the chat group.
 The content is challenging, but the lesson structure should not be.

 3) Make sure it compiles and runs.  ;)